 It is also much harder to hold a pick when your hands are full of sweat.
 Wristbands can help by keeping sweat off your hands, or at least giving you a place to wipe it off.

 4. Wristbands Reduce Friction on The Guitar Body

 Performing with short sleeve shirts?
 Then you know that when your arm rubs against the guitar’s body, it can create friction.
 It can also lead to discomfort for your arm, as the friction can irritate the skin.

 Wristbands provide a buffer between your arm and the guitar.
 This is so that there is less contact and friction.
 This is especially helpful if you are playing for extended periods or if you have sensitive skin.

 It can also help protect the finish on the guitar, as this will wear it away over time.
-If you practice guitar every day, you may want to do this to protect the body.
+If you play guitar every day, you may want to do this to protect the body.

 5. They Are A Great Place To Store Extra Picks